 UV light-activated and highly efficient photoelectrochemical decomposition of an aqueous ammonia to N2 by a mesoporous TiO2 thin film photoanode was investigated in relevance to ammonia evaporation.
 The cells fabricated were; (a) closed cell without ammonia trap, (b) closed cell with inside ammonia trap containing dilute aqueous H2SO4, (c and d) quasi-open cell connected with outside ammonia trap operated under air flow, and (e) open-air cell without ammonia trap.
 It was found that ammonia photodecomposition is closely correlated with its evaporation.
-The ratio of the [photodecomposition/evaporation] and the external $(\eta, \text{ based on total incident UV photons})$ and internal $(\eta', based on activating photons)$ quantum efficiencies (QEs) for the photodecomposition were estimated.
-The activity order of the cells was; (a) <(b) < (c, d) \sim (e), supporting the importance of the cell structure.
+The ratio of the [photodecomposition/evaporation] and the external $(\eta, \text{ based on total incident UV photons})$ and internal (η') , based on activating photons) quantum efficiencies (QEs) for the photodecomposition were estimated.
+The activity order of the cells was; (a) < (b) < (c, d) \sim (e), supporting the importance of the cell structure.
 After subtracting evaporated ammonia, η exceeded 1 (= 100%) for the cell (c) with $\eta' = 8$, and η was 2.5 with $\eta' = 18$ for the cell (d).
 When air was bubbled into the open cell (e) by changing the flow rate, η' increased with the increase of the evaporation, but photodecomposition decreased after passing an optimum point (η' = 9.5), and finally stopped under higher air flow rate.
 Such strange behavior was interpreted by two conflicting factors.
-A positive factor would be either or both the efficient O_2 supply for the oxidative photodecomposition, or/and efficient transport of the product N_2 from water into air by increasing the air flow rate, shifting the equilibrium towards the product.
-A negative factor under high air flow rate could be quenching of intermediate radical species by excess supply of O_2 working as a radical scavenger.
-Trap and recycling of evaporated ammonia are suggested for a practical photodecomposition system.
+A positive factor would be either or both the efficient O2 supply for the oxidative photodecomposition, or/and efficient transport of the

-3 Correlation of ammonia Fig. photodecomposition (%) against evaporation (%) based on initial ammonia concentration (188mM, 3200ppm) in 3 h irradiated by 10 mWcm-2 UV-light under stirring and air flow (from the first closed circle at the left hand side, 20,30,40,65, and 160 mL min-1) using a quasi-open cell (c) composed of a photoreactor and an outside ammonia trap (0.4M H2SO4).
+Fig. 3 Correlation of ammonia photodecomposition (%) against evaporation (%) based on initial ammonia concentration (188mM, 3200ppm) in 3 h irradiated by 10 mWcm $^{-2}$ UV-light under stirring and air flow (from the first closed circle at the left hand side, 20,30,40,65, and 160 mL min $^{-1}$) using a quasi-open cell (c) composed of a photoreactor and an outside ammonia trap (0.4M $\rm H_2SO_4$).